Kazooka503/Django-WebApp/README.md

 The Tech Academy Live Project was both an exercise in the Agile/Scrum method of Project Management and a great experience in diving into the inner workings of the Python based web-framework Django.
 I spent two weeks working with a team of student collegues in developing various web applications to track and catalog a variety of hobbies and interests.
 Working with Django on a major project for the first time was an excellent learning opportunity to understand MVT on a deeper level and it's direct relation to a SQL database.
 Roadblocks came and were overcome.
 Redesign of the model structure of the database became a necessity to fix bugs.
 Coming up with solutions for problems was at times frustrating but fullfilling once overcome.

 Here you will find details of the stories I completed with supporting code snippets.

+# Back-End Stories: